-Programme Director of the European Policy Centre – CEP Milena Lazarevic, who moderated the discussion, said that support for EU citizenship was very high when Serbia was granted with visa liberalization and that new ways should be devised to bring citizens closer to EU policies that serve and contributing to their prosperity, in order to increase their support for EU entry.
+Lazarević said that the support for the EU among citizens was very high when Serbia was granted with visa liberalisation and that new ways should be devised to bring citizens closer to EU policies that continue contributing to their prosperity, in order to increase their support for the EU accession.